vault27/Foundation/paloalto.md

 - To record traffic to URL categories in URL filtering logs
 - To specify more granular actions, such as alert, on traffic for a specific category
 - To configure a response page that displays when users access a blocked or blocked-continue website.

+**Ways to block the URL**

+- Custom URL category - in Profile + in Sec Policy
+- External Dynamic List - in Profile + in Sec Policy
+- Custom URL cat in Sec Policy + in Profile
+- PAN-DB URL cat - in Profile + in Policy - the last one to check

 ### Data Filtering